LuisaGroup/LuisaCompute/README_Python_en.md

-Luisa is a Domain-Specific Language(DSL) embedded in Python oriented to high performance graphics programming, supporting Windows, Linux and macOS, with multiple backends supported including CUDA, DirectX, Metal, LLVM and ISPC.
+Luisa is a Domain-Specific Language(DSL) embedded in Python oriented to high performance graphics programming, supporting Windows, Linux and macOS, with multiple backends supported including CUDA, DirectX, Metal, and LLVM.

 **This project is still under development.
 Please [submit an issue](https://github.com/LuisaGroup/LuisaCompute/issues) if you have any problems or suggestions.**